OpenPPL/ppq/ppq/quantization/quantizer/README.md

         }
 ```

-To implement the whole quantizer, you should confirm the quantization scheme(per tensor/ per channel, symmetric / asymmetric)
+To implement the whole quantizer, you should confirm the quantization scheme(per tensor/per channel, symmetric/asymmetric)
 of your backend platform, and in many platforms weight parameters and activations may take different quantization schemes.
 Please see [QuantizationProperty](https://github.com/openppl-public/ppq/tree/master/ppq/core/quant.py) for all supported quantization schemes.
 Your quantizer class should
-implement the funtion *quantize_policy* to identify the quantization scheme of activation
+implement the function *quantize_policy* to identify the quantization scheme of activation
 ```python
 @ property
 def quantize_policy(self) -> QuantizationPolicy: